GreyKlouds/GreyKlouds/README.md

 - 👀 I’m interested in music, computer sceince, and coding
 - 🌱 I’m currently learning how to code in C++ & C#
 - 💞️ I’m looking to collaborate on any open source projects or teams with similar coding knowledge as myself.
-- 📫 How to reach me email me at kloudsgrey@gmail.com
+- 📫 How to reach me email me at GreyKlouds@Proton.me

 <!---
 GreyKlouds/GreyKlouds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.